clandrew/Spritesheet2Gif/README.md

 ## Build
 The code is organized as a Visual Studio 2019 solution.
 The solution consists of two projects.
 * Spritesheet2Gif - This is a .NET exe, a Windows Forms program written in C#.
-It's responsible for the UI.
+It has the UI.
 * Native - This is a DLL written in C++.
-It's responsible for image encoding and decoding using WIC.
+It handles image encoding and decoding using WIC.

 The solution is built for x86 architecture.
 Tested on Windows 10 May 2019 Update.